-Bottom-line: Check your videos are embedding enabled to encourage viewers to share your content.
+Bottom-line: Make sure your videos have embedding enabled to encourage viewers to share your content.

 7. Promote Your Videos on Other Social Channels

 (Psst!
-If you haven’t already, make sure to subscribe to our newsletter to learn more about how to build your dropshipping business.)
+If you haven’t already, make sure to subscribe to our newsletter to learn more about how to build your online business.)

-YouTube isn’t a standalone social channel, so make sure to cross-promote your videos through your other marketing channels.
+YouTube isn’t a standalone social channel, so make sure to cross-promote your videos through your free marketing channels.